webgriffe/SyliusActiveCampaignPlugin/docs/03_B-Events.md

 - `sylius.customer.post_update`
 - `sylius.customer.post_delete`

-The first three will lead to a Contact/Ecommerce Customer Create/Update.
+The first three will lead to a Contact/Ecommerce Customer Create/Update, a ContactTagsAdder and a ContactListsSubscriber.
 The last one will lead to a Contact/EcommerceCustomer Remove.

 ### Ecommerce Order events